labomics/midas/docs/source/tutorials/basics/inputs.rst

 .. tip::
     Both **Option 1** and **Option 2** can be combined for flexible data handling.

-Step 2: Define Data Dimensions
+Step 2: Defining Data Dimensions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Specify the dimensions for each modality.